apache/ignite-3/modules/metastorage/README.md

 ### Interface methods

 Futures are returned by a number of Metastorage Manager operations, like get(), getAll(), invoke(), etc. Those futures are completed when the corresponding RAFT command is completed in the Metastorage group.
-Although the entire replication process took place in the RAFT threads, this result appears in the RAFT client executor with prefix <NODE_NAME>%Raft-Group-Client.
+As the entire replication process takes place in RAFT threads, this result appears in the RAFT client executor with prefix <NODE_NAME>%Raft-Group-Client.
 See RAFT module for more information about its threading model.

 Although some methods return futures, they are often run synchronously.
 Futures are dependent on asynchronous Metastorage initialization, since starting an RAFT group requires time.
 In other words, we have a chance to complete those features in the RAFT client executor thread (